jonferran/vl53l9cx-pi-lidar/README.md

 - Raw radial depth only — no calibration / radial-to-perpendicular / TNR (ST ISP)
 - Amplitude & ambient arrays are decoded off the wire but not yet displayed
 - Sensor reset is a manual power-cycle (XSHUT is hard-tied on this board)
-- Viewer render rate trails the 100 fps capture rate on the Pi 4

 ---